urbanairship/java-library/docs/index.rst

 Validation
 ==========

-Accepts the same range of push payloads as the Push API, but parse and validate only, without sending any pushes.
+Accepts the same range of push payloads as the Push API, but parses and validates only, without sending any pushes.

 .. code-block:: java